secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 #### Applying for Maternity Leave in Switzerland

-To initiate your maternity leave, submit your time off by selecting the `Parental Leave` category in PTO by Roots at least 30 days before your leave starts.
+To initiate your maternity leave, submit your time off by selecting the `Parental Leave` category in PTO by Deel at least 30 days before your leave starts.
 Please familiarize yourself with [GitLab's Parental Leave policy](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).

 #### Partner/Paternity leave
 Since 1 January 2021, new fathers can take two weeks of paid paternity leave (14 days’ daily allowance).